debrajj/healthy-discovery-1593/README.md

 ## Reliance Digital Clone
-We have tried to clone this e-commerce website Reliance Digital.
-We have made this project in the construct week of Unit-3 and used the tech stack js, html, css and json.
+This is a project that aims to clone the Reliance Digital e-commerce website.
+The project was developed during the Construct Week of Unit-2 and utilizes HTML, JavaScript, CSS, and JSON technologies.
 # Reliance Digital Clone

 This is the clone of [reliancedigital](https://reliance-digital.vercel.app/) website.